clojars/clojure-gsoc-2017/project-ideas.md

 **Brief explanation:**
 The recent emergence of clojure.spec has raised the question of how to spec existing code.
-Recently, attempts have been made to piggieback
+Recently, attempts have been made to generate specs from unit tests.
+This project continues that work, adding support for more interesting spec invariants and spec evolution alongside project changes.

 **Expected results:**
-A tool for users to run over their existing code
+A tool for users to run over existing code to generate specs, and evolve existing specs.

 **Knowledge prerequisite:**
 The student should have an extensive knowledge of clojure.spec